About the APPG

-Set up in 2011, the All-Party Parliamentary Group (APPG) on Ovarian Cancer currently has over 40 members and meets several times during the year.
+Set up in 2010, the All-Party Parliamentary Group (APPG) on Ovarian Cancer is made up of MPs and peers and meets several times during the year.
 Target Ovarian Cancer provides secretariat duties for the group.

 - to provide a forum for MPs and Peers to discuss ovarian cancer related issues

 - to raise areas of concern with government or other policy makers